puppetlabs/puppet-docs/source/guides/more_language.markdown

         default => 'wheel',
     }

-A variable may only be assigned once.
+A variable may only be assigned once per scope.
 However you still can set the same variable in non-overlapping scopes.
 For example, to set top-level configuration values:

     node a {